ioxiocom/openapi-to-fastapi/README.md

-## The reasoning
+## Reasoning

-There's an awesome [FastAPI](https://github.com/tiangolo/fastapi) library which simplifies the process of creating APIs.
+[FastAPI](https://github.com/tiangolo/fastapi) is an awesome framework that simplifies the process of creating APIs.
-The one of the most exciting parts of it is the generation of OpenAPI specs out of the box.
+One of the most exciting features is that it can generate OpenAPI specs out of the box.
 But what if.. you have an OpenAPI spec and you need to create an API from it?

-One day we met such problem — the need of creating an API from a multiple OpenAPI specs, and to make sure that requests which comes in and the responses which comes out are aligned with the models defined in those specs.
+One day we faced that problem — we had to create an API from multiple OpenAPI specs, and make sure that the incoming requests and the outgoing responses were aligned with the models defined the specs.

-> ⚠️ This library was created with an idea to cover only our needs first.
+> ⚠️ This library was created to cover only our own needs first.
 > So for now it's not suitable for everyone and has a lot of technical restrictions.
-> Please consider it as an experimental stuff
+> Please consider it as experimental stuff

 ## Installation